pfalcon/awesome-linux-android-hacking/README.md

 ### Is it possible to read kernel log if dmesg is not available?

 `cat /proc/kmsg` will block and dump ''new'' kernel messages.
-This will work reliably only if there are no other consumers of `/proc/kmsg` (note: on typical fully booted Linux system there's - syslogd, etc.), otherwise the output may be garbled.
+This will work reliably only if there are no other consumer(s) of `/proc/kmsg` (note: on typical fully booted Linux system there's - syslogd, etc.), otherwise the output may be garbled.